-As an Executive MBA (EMBA) student at SP Jain Global, you will be engaged and motivated using a wide variety of teaching tools.
+As an EMBA student at SP Jain Global, you will be engaged and motivated using a wide variety of teaching tools.
 Our classes often witness a fusion of technology, innovation and global business, resulting in an impactful and real-world learning experience.
 Here are some examples:

-Our vibrant campuses, located in the world’s top business hubs, carry you away from your day-to-day work routine into an exciting and stimulating new learning environment, designed to transform you into inspiring leaders.
+Weekend classes are held in our state-of-the-art campus in Mumbai and carry you away from your day-to-day work routine into an exciting and stimulating learning environment, designed to transform you into global business leaders.
 You will have access to world-class faculty and thought leaders, like-minded peers and inspiring guest speakers who will enhance and magnify the impact of everything you learn.

 Effective problem-solving and decision-making are some of the major challenges faced by workplaces across the globe.
 With the Problems At Work (PAW) feature of the EMBA program, students are challenged to frame and articulate the problems they face in their work environments, debate and discuss them with peers in groups, identify and evaluate alternatives, and arrive at a viable solution.
 The key objective of this exercise is to hone one’s critical thinking and problem-solving skills, hence enhancing the applicability and relevance of the curriculum.

 At SP Jain Global, computer-aided business simulations are used extensively in our state of-the-art Simulation Centres to enable students to practice and sharpen their real-world decision-making skills in an innovative and risk-free environment.